ichard26/blackbench/docs/contributing.md

 processing).

-In terms of guidelines: normal targets shouldn't be bigger than ~2000 lines (this is to keep time requirements to run the benchmark based off the target managable), and micro targets shouldn't be bigger than ~400 lines.
+In terms of guidelines: normal targets shouldn't be bigger than ~2000 lines (this is to keep time requirements to run the benchmark based off the target manageable), and micro targets shouldn't be bigger than ~400 lines.
 Oh and for micro targets, make sure their focus hasn't been already covered by another target.